cosc2336-ds-alg/assg01-solution/README.md

 ## Task 1: Implement `sumOfValues()` Function

-If you haven't already, create the Task 1 issue on GitHub and close the initial Pull request if it is still open.
+If you haven't done so already, create the Task 1 issue on GitHub and link the issue for Task 1 with the `Feedback` pull request.

 For the first task, you will implement a function named `sumOfValues()`.
 This function will take an array of double values, sum up all of the